SelectUSA/website/2015-summit/_posts/2015-04-07-plenary-session-videos.md

 [Download the full video](http://trade.gov/videos/2015-susa-summit-innovation-advantage-panel-032315_1.mp4) (136MB)

 The Honorable Megan Smith, CTO and Assistant to the President at The White House moderates a panel discussion on the access to U.S. research and development assets for product and service development, and global growth.

+Panelists:
-Panelists: Dr. Vijay Chandru, Co-founder, Chairman and CEO, Strand Life Sciences; Desh Deshpande, Chairman, Sparta Group LLC; Sara Menker, Founder and CEO, Gro Intelligence; Lars Rebien Sørensen, President and CEO, Novo Nordisk; Eric Spiegel, President and CEO, Siemens USA.
+* Dr. Vijay Chandru, Co-founder, Chairman and CEO, Strand Life Sciences
+* Desh Deshpande, Chairman, Sparta Group LLC
+* Sara Menker, Founder and CEO, Gro Intelligence
+* Lars Rebien Sørensen, President and CEO, Novo Nordisk
+* Eric Spiegel, President and CEO, Siemens USA

 ## <a name="president"></a>President Barack Obama Gives Keynote Speech